skuzniar/luabythec/README.md

 ## Installation

 1. Install required libraries.
-2. If needed, adjust makefile to ensure the compiler finds necessary headers and libraries.
+2. If needed, adjust Makefile to ensure the compiler finds necessary headers and libraries.
 3. Build and install protobuf compiler plugin.
 PREFIX argument specifies the location where the plugin binary is installed.

    ```sh